chaos-mesh/chaos-mesh/doc/io_chaos.md

   namespace: chaos-testing
 ```

-If you not attach annotation to namespace, it will modify the pod dynamically, and may restart the pod.
+Note that if you do not attach an annotation to the namespace,  the pod will be modified dynamically, and might be restarted.

 #### Data directory

-The data directory of the component should be a subdirectory of `PersistentVolumes`.
+The data directory of the component of the pod should be a subdirectory of `PersistentVolumes`.

 ### Create a chaos experiment